antonpavlovname/githubactionstests/README.md

-# githubactionstests
+# GitHub Actions Tests

-sandbox and/or playground for actions on github repos
+Sandbox and/or playground for actions on github repos